 Student records shall be maintained in the interest of the student to assist school personnel in providing appropriate educational experiences for each student in the District.
 The Board of Education recognizes the need for confidentiality of student records.
 Therefore, the District shall maintain the confidentiality of student records at collection, storage, disclosure and destruction.
 Student records shall be available for inspection or release only with prior approval of the parent/guardian or adult student, except in situations where legal requirements specify release of records without such prior approval.
-Building Principals shall have primary responsibility for the collection, maintenance and dissemination of student records in accordance with state and federal laws and established District quidelines.
+Building Principals shall have primary responsibility for the collection, maintenance and dissemination of student records in accordance with state and federal laws and established District guidelines.

 The McFarland School Board designates the following information as student "directory information": a student's name; address; telephone number; date and place of birth; major field of study; participation in officially-recognized activities and sports; height and weight, if a member of an athletic team; dates of attendance; date of graduation; or awards received.

-Parents/Guardians and eligible students may refuse to allow the Board to disclose any or all of such "directory information" upon written notification to the Board within fourth and (1) days of the point of the District Administratory and public parties.
-Parents (Coordinate and within fourteen (14) days after receipt of the District Administrator's annual public notice.
+Parents/Guardians and eligible students may refuse to allow the Board to disclose any or all of such "directory information" upon written notification to the Board within fourteen (14) days after receipt of the District Administrator's annual public notice.
 Parents/Guardians and eligible students also have the right to: